Our Team

 Outside of work, Genna enjoys spending time with her family.
 As a mother of three, she understands the realities of balancing family, responsibilities, and personal wellbeing.
 She enjoys traveling, being outdoors, walking, and listening to music.

-Erin Klender, PMHNP-BC, Founder.
-I work with children, teens, and adults who are doing their best—but are overwhelmed, misunderstood, or exhausted by their mental health symptoms.
-Many of the people I see are navigating ADHD, anxiety, mood symptoms, OCD traits, or complex overlaps that don’t fit neatly into a checkbox.
-Some have tried medications before and felt unsure about the process.
-Others are seeking answers later in life and wondering why things have always felt harder than they should.
+Erin Klender, PMHNP-BC, Founder, works with teens and adults who are doing their best—but often feel overwhelmed, misunderstood, or worn down by their mental health symptoms.
+Many of the people she supports are navigating ADHD, anxiety, mood concerns, OCD traits, or more complex presentations that don’t fit neatly into a single label.
+Some come in after trying medications and feeling unsure about the process, while others are seeking answers later in life and wondering why things have always felt harder than they should.